SouthernMethodistUniversity/intro/README.md

 * By the end of the week they will not be digital humanities experts but they will be on their way to become full participants in a digital humanities community.

 ## Pedagogical approach
 "The DHRI curriculum places great emphasis on foundational technical skills, and roughly one-third of all sessions at the Institute could be described as foundational. ...
 The difference between an instrumental approach and a foundational approach is often not immediately appreciated by participants, but over time they begin to change their minds.
-Although an instrumental approach satisfies a researcher’s most immediate need, a foundational approach takes into consideration the long term impact that learning core skills will have for the future professional and research needs of the scholar.
+Although an instrumental approach satisfies a researcher’s most immediate need, a foundational approach takes into consideration the long term impact that learning core skills will have for the future professional and research needs of the scholar."

 [DHRI: Notes toward our pedagogical approach by Lisa Rhody, June 17, 2019](https://www.lisarhody.com/dhri-notes-toward-our-pedagogical-approach/)